stephencweiss/stephencharlesweiss.com/content/blog/2018-12-22/oh-my-zsh-and-persistent-aliases.md

 In hunting for *how* to add an alias, my first Google search suggested using the `alias` command.
 This was straightforward and seemed to work well enough for a while.

-`$ alias up=‘cd ..’`
+`$ alias up=‘cd ..'`

 ![](./shot2.png)

 Woot!
 It worked!

-Then, I’d close the close the terminal and come back and I’d get an error: `zsh: command not found: up`.
+Then, I'd close the close the terminal and come back and I'd get an error: `zsh: command not found: up`.

 What the heck?!
 Sure enough, when I searched through the aliases (using the `alias` command) `up` wasn't there.